civican/legisinfo/44-1/bills/S-5/bill_text.md

   **(2)** If the Ministers amend the statement respecting the development of the subsequent proposed regulations or instruments, the Minister shall publish that statement as amended in the Environmental Registry and in any other manner that the Minister considers appropriate.

-> **Explanatory Note**:
-> Existing text of sections 78 and 79:
-> *Existing Text*:
-> > Subject to subsections (2) to (4), where a substance has been specified on the Priority Substances List for a period of five years and the Ministers have not yet determined whether the substance is toxic or capable of becoming toxic, any person may file a notice of objection with the Minister requesting that a board of review be established under section 333.
-> > Where a substance is specified on the Priority Substances List and the Ministers are satisfied that new or additional information is required to assess whether the substance is toxic or capable of becoming toxic, the Minister shall publish a notice in the `Canada Gazette` indicating
-> > that the period of five years referred to in subsection (1) is suspended and the duration of the suspension; and
-> > the new or additional information that is required to assess whether the substance is toxic or capable of becoming toxic, unless another provision of this Part requires the submission of the new or additional information.
-> > Where a notice is published under subsection (2), the operation of subsection (1) in relation to the substance is suspended until the earlier of
-> > the expiry of the period determined by the Ministers, notice of which is given in the `Canada Gazette`, and
-> > the time when the required information becomes available to the Ministers.
-> > Where a notice is published under subsection (2) and the Ministers have not yet determined whether the substance is toxic or capable of becoming toxic within a period of two years after the date on which the suspension referred to in the notice ends, any person may file a notice of objection with the Minister requesting that a board of review be established under section 333.
-> > Where the Minister publishes in the `Canada Gazette` under subsection 77(6) a statement indicating that the proposed measure, as confirmed or amended, is the implementation of virtual elimination under subsection 65(3) in respect of a substance, the Minister shall in that statement require any person who is described in it to prepare and submit to the Minister a plan in respect of the substance in relation to the work, undertaking or activity of the person.
-> > Every person who is required to prepare and submit a plan under subsection (1)
-> > shall include in it a description of the proposed actions in respect of the implementation of virtual elimination under subsection 65(3) of the substance in relation to the work, undertaking or activity of the person and the period within which the proposed actions are to be completed; and
-> > may include in it relevant information respecting measurable quantities or concentrations of the substance, environmental or health risks and social, economic or technical matters.
-> > Every person to whom a statement referred to in subsection (1) is directed shall comply with it within the period specified in the statement.
-> > The period of time to be specified in the statement shall begin no earlier than the date on which an order is made under subsection 90(1) adding the substance to the List of Toxic Substances in Schedule 1.

 ### Section 23

 Subsection 84(4) of the Act is replaced by the following:

-**(4)** Any prohibition on the manufacture or importation of a substance imposed under paragraph (1)(b) expires two years after **the day on which** it is imposed unless, before the expiry of the two years, **there** is published in the `Canada Gazette`
+**(4)** Any prohibition on the manufacture or importation of a substance imposed under paragraph (1)(b) expires two years after the day on which it is imposed unless, before the expiry of the two years, there is published in the `Canada Gazette`

-  a **regulation respecting preventive or control actions, in relation to** the substance, **that is** proposed **to be made** under **this Act**; **or**
+  a regulation respecting preventive or control actions, in relation to the substance, that is proposed to be made under this Act; or

-  **a statement, identifying a regulation respecting preventive or control actions in relation to the substance that is proposed to be made under any other Act of Parliament,**
+  a statement, identifying a regulation respecting preventive or control actions in relation to the substance that is proposed to be made under any other Act of Parliament,

-  **made jointly by the Minister and the Minister responsible for the administration of the Act of Parliament under which the regulation is to be made, if the Act is not an Act referred to in subparagraph (ii), or**
+  made jointly by the Minister and the Minister responsible for the administration of the Act of Parliament under which the regulation is to be made, if the Act is not an Act referred to in subparagraph (ii), or

-  **made by the Minister of Health, if the Act of Parliament is one for whose administration that Minister is responsible.**
+  made by the Minister of Health, if the Act of Parliament is one for whose administration that Minister is responsible.

-  **If such a proposed regulation — or such a statement identifying a proposed regulation — is so published**, the prohibition expires on the day **on which** the **regulation comes** into force.
+  If such a proposed regulation — or such a statement identifying a proposed regulation — is so published, the prohibition expires on the day on which the regulation comes into force.

-> **Explanatory Note**:
-> Existing text of subsection 84(4):
-> *Existing Text*:
-> > Any prohibition on the manufacture or importation of a substance imposed under paragraph (1)(b) expires two years after it is imposed unless, before the expiry of the two years, the Governor in Council publishes in the `Canada Gazette` a notice of proposed regulations under section 93 in respect of the substance, in which case the prohibition expires on the day the regulations come into force.

 ### Section 24